 Because the program is targeted to the small contracting business community, a firm:

-This four-year program pairs MWLBE contractors with large, well-known Construction Managers who provide individualized on-the-job training and guidance.
-In exchange for a multi-year commitment, prequalified and certified firms have the opportunity to bid against other Mentor firms for projects with an estimated value of up to $1-million, allowing them to establish a long-term business relationship with the SCA.
+This multi-year program pairs MWLBE contractors with large, well-known Construction Managers who provide individualized on-the-job training and guidance.
+In exchange for a multi-year commitment, prequalified and certified firms have the opportunity to bid against other Mentor firms for projects with an estimated value of up to $1,000,000, allowing them to establish long-term business relationships with the SCA.
 The program also offers the following additional support for Mentor firm growth:

-The two-year Graduate Mentor Program provides MWLBE firms that have successfully completed the Mentor Program with the experience and support necessary to transition from smaller projects to compete successfully in the SCA’s Capital Improvement Program.
-Graduate Mentor firms bid against each other for projects with an estimated value of between $1-million and $1.5-million.
+The four-year Graduate Mentor Program provides MWLBE firms that have successfully completed the Mentor Program with the experience and support necessary to transition from smaller projects to compete successfully in the SCA’s Capital Improvement Program.
+Graduate Mentor firms bid against each other for projects with an estimated value of between $1,000,000 and $3,000,000.